Since 2004, the Ministry of Community and Social Services has been working to transform Ontario’s developmental services system to:

 Residential Supports and Housing Solutions

-A new Housing Task Force (PDF) has started to review proposals and make recommendations on innovative housing solutions for the adult developmental services system.
+On March 13, the Housing Task Force launched a proposal call for innovative housing solutions for the adult developmental services system.
 The task force is chaired by Ron Pruessen (PDF), who has been actively involved in advocacy and organizing work in the developmental services sector for the past 15 years.

 Employment and Modernization Fund